-The Legacy Interviews is our newest ASA Studios Production.
-This 12-week webcast series will feature interviews with diverse legendary pathfinders who have spent decades in the field of aging, health and social services.
-Each interview will be conducted by Ken Dychtwald, to capture the wisdom and character of gerontology’s pioneers to inform, inspire and guide current and future professionals in the fields of aging and related services for years to come.
+The Legacy Interviews features in-depth conversations with diverse pathfinders who have spent decades in the fields of aging, health and social services.
+It aims to capture the wisdom and character of gerontology’s pioneers to inform, inspire and guide current and future professionals in the field of aging for years to come.
 Hosted by Ken Dychtwald, the Legacy Interviews are now available as a 12-part webcast, a 12-part podcast, a newly released book and a 60-minute documentary airing nationally on public television.

 Ken Dychtwald, PhD, is a psychologist, gerontologist, entrepreneur and best-selling author of 18 books on aging-related issues, including “Age Wave,” “Healthy Aging,” “New Purpose: Redefining Money, Family, Work, Retirement, and Success,” and two new books: “What Retirees Want: A Holistic View of Life’s Third Age” and “Radical Curiosity: One Man’s Search for Cosmic Magic and a Purposeful Life.”
 Over the past 40-plus years, Ken has emerged as one of the United States’ foremost visionaries and original thinkers regarding the lifestyle, marketing, healthcare, economic and workforce implications of global aging.
 Since 1986, he has been the Founder and CEO of Age Wave, an acclaimed think tank and consultancy with a client list that includes more than half of the Fortune 500 companies.
 He has served as a fellow with the World Economic Forum, and was a featured speaker at two White House Conferences on Aging.
 Ken has twice received the American Society on Aging’s ASA Award for outstanding national leadership, and American Demographics Magazine honored him as the single most influential marketer to baby boomers across the past quarter century.